basem119/MiniStore/README.md

-MiniStore  MCV project is ecommerce website for Bags that enable customers to order their need online.
+This project provides a backend solution for small stores to manage their operations efficiently.
+It includes features for managing clients, generating bills, tracking transactions, and generating detailed reports.
+It also supports applying discounts and maintaining store inventory.